Implementable coupling of L\'evy process and Brownian motion: Introduction

 Suppose we want to estimate the value of the expectation $\e g(X)$ for some appropriate function $g$ of the path of~$X$ using Monte Carlo simulation.
 Sampling $g(X)$ exactly is not feasible in general.
 One standard way around this problem is to fix a small truncation level $\ve_n>0$ and to consider an approximation $X_n$ of $X$ obtained by replacing the martingale of jumps in $[-\ve_n,\ve_n]$ by an appropriately scaled Brownian motion~\cite{MR1834755}.
 Apart from estimating $\e g(X_n)$ one also needs to control the bias $\e[g(X_n)-g(X)]$.
 A significant improvement in the computational complexity can be often obtained by the multilevel Monte Carlo method~\cite{giles2015multilevel}, see also~\cite{kyprianou_MLMC,giles2017multilevel_levy} for the L\'evy process setting.
 This, however, requires the ability to sample jointly $g(X_n)$ and $g(X_{n+1})$ in a way that the level variance $\var[g(X_{n+1})-g(X_n)]$ is as small as possible, which must be done without significantly increasing the cost of drawing such a joint sample compared with the single level sample.

 It is clear from the construction of approximations that the only difficult part is to couple the martingale of jumps in $[-\ve_n,-\ve_{n+1})\cup (\ve_{n+1},\ve_n]$, where $\ve_{n+1}<\ve_n$, with an appropriately scaled Brownian motion, since the other parts can be reused.
 Note that such a Brownian motion must be constructed and it is not sufficient to simply claim its existence.
 Assuming $g$ is sufficiently regular, it typically suffices to control the mean squared maximal distance between the paths as in~\eqref{eq:objective}.
 Our coupling provides the necessary tool, and the corresponding asymptotic analysis is presented in \S\ref{sec:multilevel}.
-In particular, we show that a substantial gain in computational complexity can be achieved for processes $X$ of unbounded variation on compacts.
+In particular, we show that a substantial gain in computational complexity can be achieved for processes $X$ of unbounded variation on compacts over the algorithms available in the existing literature (see \S\ref{subsec:discr} and Figure~\ref{fig:comparison} below for a comparison with~\cite{MR2759203,dereich_heidenreich_11}).